davidxcgdr-backup/Link-Safe/docs/index.md

+### LINK SAFE IS BEING REWRITTEN.
+EXPECT BUGS.
+### LINK SAFE IS BEING REWRITTEN.
+EXPECT BUGS.
+### LINK SAFE IS BEING REWRITTEN.
+EXPECT BUGS.
+### LINK SAFE IS BEING REWRITTEN.
+EXPECT BUGS.
+### LINK SAFE IS BEING REWRITTEN.
+EXPECT BUGS.
+### LINK SAFE IS BEING REWRITTEN.
+EXPECT BUGS.

 ## Introduction
-Link Safe is a bot that filters links, like https, http and discord.gg ones.
+Link Safe is a bot that filters links, prevents raiders, raids and more.
+Don't want your server to be raided, or want to prevent a lot of spambots joining your server?
+Then this is for you.

 ## Patch Log
 **25/03/2021**